 The brunch consisted of a buffet with everything an American breakfast means.
 Pancakes, eggs, bacon, salad, sausages and so on.
 And to drink we had some juice to start with and Bloody Mary at the end.
 The food was perfectly OK and the drinks equally so.
 The was still the view and the quick service.
 The king Bernie took care of us really well and showed what fast and friendly service is all about.

 After brunch, we decided to just chill out in Central Park all afternoon.
+We found some great tips on things to do in New York City from this guide.
 After all the rooftoping we needed some rest, which we got in the park.
 We sat down in the grass and watched live baseball for several hours.
 Total relaxation and we both fell asleep for half an hour.
 Now we were ready for the last rooftop of this trip.

 The last rooftop bar of this trip would also prove to be the coolest of them all.
 Ida, who by now had become really good to find the best seatings on each terrace solved the task with ease this time also.
 A large lounge sofa with the best view.
 We ordered a glass of prosecco each and a little snack.
 The time had reached 7 PM and we managed to time in the evening sun perfectly.